 2. Equal-i-zer 4 Point Sway Control Hitch

-The Equal-i-zer is another premium example of a weight distribution hitch and like the Blue Ox SWAYPRO, it focuses on sway control.
-It uses a 4 point sway control system that provides the highest resistance to trailer swaying.
+The Equal-i-zer is another premium weight distribution hitch and that focuses on enhanced sway control.
+It features a 4 point sway control system that according to the brand provides the highest resistance to trailer swaying.

 In terms of the specification of this weight distribution system, there are 5 options.
 They include hitches for 400/4,000 to 1,400/14,000 LBS (TW/GTW) trailer loads.